myanshin/headwind_control/README.md

 Welcome to the Wahoo Headwind Control app for Android!

-This app is used to control Wahoo Headwind smart fan via Bluetooth Low Energy (BLE) from Android srartphone.
+This app is used to control Wahoo Headwind smart fan via Bluetooth Low Energy (BLE) from Android smartphone.

+Features:
+- Scan for Bluetooth devices, connect to Headwind fan.
+- Auto save last connected fan's MAC address.
+- Set fan speed and mode.
+- Works in floating screen mode (PiP).

 ## Data collected by the app